streamlit/docs/content/library/api/performance/cache-data.md

 <Tip>

 This page only contains information on the `st.cache_data` API.
-For a deeper dive into caching and how to use it, check out [Caching in Streamlit apps](/library/advanced-features/caching).
+For a deeper dive into caching and how to use it, check out [Caching](/library/advanced-features/caching).
 </Tip>

 <Autofunction function="streamlit.cache_data" />